Quantum thermodynamics at critical points during melting and solidification processes: 4. Conclusions

-We first entered into the realm of thermodynamics and statistical mechanics to show that all thermal phase transitions occurring in any matter is a proper subset of quantum phase transition, even though at times, it is convenient to ignore the quantum effects, for example during the transition from a solid to liquid phase.
-We went on to renormalize the entropy and the Bose-Einstein statistics solely to prove the existence of the non-divergent specific heat capacity at the critical point via the energy level spacing renormalization method.
-At the critical point, the thermal energy is used to change the energy-level spacing of a system, which in turn changes the physico-chemical properties of that system.
-Those properties are of course different if the system is in solid phase, compared to liquid.
-The critical points we chose to investigate were the melting points of single-valent ionic bonded salts.

-Here, we have formally shown that the finite-temperature continuous quantum phase transition ($^{\rm C}_T$QPT) is responsible for the thermal phase transition during melting and solidification processes, as well as during substitutional doping at a constant temperature.
-Along the way, we also have proven that the first-order transition in the constant-pressure specific heat between water and ice satisfies a $^{\rm C}_T$QPT.
-In view of the analyses for alkali halide salts and water-ice system, we found that the $^{\rm C}_T$QPT is responsible for the liquid$\rightleftharpoons$solid and water$\rightleftharpoons$ice phase transitions, supported by experimental results.
-In addition, we have given sufficient proofs to claim that all first-order thermal phase transitions are equivalent to finite-temperature quantum phase transitions, which will lead us to the unification of thermodynamics and quantum mechanics.
+The finite-temperature continuous quantum phase transition ($^{\rm C}_T$QPT) has been formally proven to exist and to be responsible for the thermal phase transition during melting or solidification, as well as during substitutional doping for constant temperature.
+Along the way, we also have proven that first-order phase transition obtained from constant-pressure specific heat data between water and ice unambiguously satisfies the notion of $^{\rm C}_T$QPT developed here.
+In view of the analysis for alkali halide salts and water, we found that standard first-order thermal phase transition is a special case within $^{\rm C}_T$QPT.
+The equations developed herein allow one to obtain the precise physico-chemical mechanisms (without any divergences) right at the melting point of a given solid, beyond the usual physics of discontinuous (sudden change) thermal phase transition, specifically, in the first-derivative of specific heat capacity.
+Therefore, we can also claim that chemical reaction is a quantum critical point phenomenon that can be associated to the finite temperature continuous quantum phase transition.

-The formal proofs developed herein allow one to obtain the precise physical mechanisms involved right at the melting point of a given solid, beyond the usual physics of a discontinuous thermal phase transition.
-In other words, our approach avoids the diverging thermodynamic variables (when $T\rightarrow T_c$) at critical points ($T_c$), which are usually in the form of $1/(T - T_c)^a$ where $a$ is some constant.
-For example, we have been able to formally prove the existence of a finite-temperature quantum phase transition due to some wave function transformations (giving rise to changing ionization energies) during the melting of alkali halides, and also when water freezes over.
-This means that one can gain a far more detailed understanding of the physical phenomena occurring at a critical point as a result of quantum effects (namely, wave function transformations that give rise to a quantum phase transition).